 The cruise people are ok as they're having a fabulous vacation and have chosen the timing.

 Not very - is the simple answer.
-Summer on scientific bases (and remember, the great majority of people in Antarctica at any one time are on scientific bases, tourist numbers are higher overall but they usually spend just 1-2 weeks there) is a time of great activity and comes right in the middle of the time limited work season.
-The majority of personnel on scientific bases are there for the summer only and they know they're going to Antarctica to work, the window is narrow and the cost to get and keep them there is high.
+Summer on scientific bases is a time of great activity and comes right in the middle of the time limited work season.
+The great majority of people in Antarctica at any one time are on scientific bases, tourist numbers are higher overall but they usually spend just 1-2 weeks there.
+The majority of personnel on scientific bases are there for the summer only (2-5 months) and they know they're going to Antarctica to work, the window is narrow and the cost to get and keep them there is high.